DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/_index.md

 1. To disable Agentless Scanning for an account, click the **Edit** button and switch the toggles in the **Agentless Scanning** section to the off position.
 1. Click **Done**.

-<div class="alert alert-info">To uninstall Agentless Scanning using CloudFormation, log in to your AWS console and delete the CloudFormation stack created for Agentless Scanning.</div>
+<div class="alert alert-info">To uninstall Agentless Scanning, log in to your AWS console and delete the CloudFormation stack created for Agentless Scanning.</div>

 ## Further Reading